Home Compare FRES.L vs HOC.L

 Fresnillo vs Hochschild Mining: Which Stock Looks Stronger in 2026?

-Fresnillo holds the cleaner structural position, with growth as the main driver and profitability adding further support.
+Fresnillo holds the cleaner structural position, with the lead spread across growth and valuation.
+Hochschild Mining does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.